fpco/haskell.fpcomplete.com/tutorials/package-binary.md

+---
-# Serializing data---the binary library
+title: Serializing data---the binary library
+---

 *binary* is straightforward to use library for decoding (parsing) and encoding binary data.
 There are a number of ways to work with